Distribution estimation and change-point estimation for time series via DNN-based GANs: Abstract

 \section{Abstract}

-{The generative adversarial networks (GANs) have recently been applied to estimating the distribution of independent and identically distributed data, and got excellent performances.
+The generative adversarial networks (GANs) have recently been applied to estimating the distribution of independent and identically distributed data, and have attracted a lot of research attention.
 In this paper, we use the blocking technique to demonstrate the effectiveness of GANs for estimating the distribution of stationary time series.
-Theoretically, we obtain a non-asymptotic error bound for the Deep Neural Network (DNN)-based GANs estimator for the stationary distribution of the time series.
-Based on our theoretical analysis, we put forward an algorithm for detecting the change-point in time series.
-We simulate in our first experiment a stationary time series by the multivariate autoregressive model to test our GAN estimator, while the second experiment is to use our proposed algorithm to detect the change-point in a time series sequence.
-Both perform very well.
-The third experiment is to use our GAN estimator to learn the distribution of a real financial time series data, which is not stationary, we can see from the experiment results that our estimator cannot match the distribution of the time series very well but give the right changing tendency.}\\ \ {\bf Key words:\ time series; blocking technique; s-dependence form; GAN; Wasserstein distance; nonasymptotic error bounds; change-point detection\rm}
+Theoretically, we derive a non-asymptotic error bound for the Deep Neural Network (DNN)-based GANs estimator for the stationary distribution of the time series.
+Based on our theoretical analysis, we propose an algorithm for estimating the change point in time series distribution.
+The two main results are verified by two Monte Carlo experiments respectively, one is to estimate the joint stationary distribution of $5$-tuple samples of a 20 dimensional AR(3) model, the other is about estimating the change point at the combination of two different stationary time series.
+A real world empirical application to the human activity recognition dataset highlights the potential of the proposed methods.\\ \ {\bf Key words:\ time series; blocking technique; s-dependence form; GAN; Wasserstein distance; nonasymptotic error bounds; change-point estimation\rm}